 Each year, people like you help the Gardiner maintain the exhibitions, collections and programs that contribute to the vitality of Toronto by engaging an increasingly diverse population and helping to create community through shared experience.

 The Gardiner Museum is Canada’s national museum of ceramics.
 It is one of a small number of specialized museums of ceramics in the world.

-Ceramic is the term we use to describe any object, whether created for practical, ritual or ornamental use, that is made of clay and fired.
-There are many different types of ceramic; each is defined by its material and sometimes by the way in which it is decorated or fired.
+Ceramic is the term we use to describe any object, whether created for practical, ritual, or ornamental use, that is made of clay and fired.
+There are many different types of ceramic; each defined by its material and sometimes by the way it is decorated or fired.

-The Gardiner Museum was established in 1984 by George and Helen Gardiner; their founding collection set the pattern for the future.
-Rather than building an encyclopedic collection, the Gardiners’ focused on specific areas of ceramic excellence which they collected in depth.
-Their collection was divided into two principal areas: Earthenwares, represented by ceramics from the ancient Americas (pre-colonial America); Italian Renaissance maiolica and English delftware; and Porcelain, with a focus on European porcelain of the eighteenth century, including specialized collections of figures of the Commedia dell’Arte and scent bottles.
+The Gardiner Museum was established in 1984 by George and Helen Gardiner, whose founding collection set the pattern for the future.
+Rather than building an encyclopedic collection, the Gardiners focused on specific areas of ceramic excellence which they collected in depth.
+Their collection was divided into two principal areas: Earthenwares, represented by ceramics from the Ancient Americas (pre-colonial America), Italian Renaissance maiolica, and English delftware; and Porcelain, with a focus on European porcelain of the 18th century, including specialized collections of Commedia dell’Arte figures and scent bottles.

-Over the past thirty years the Museum’s collection has expanded its European holdings to include creamware, French faïence, and nineteenth-century ceramics with a focus on Minton and wares for the Canadian market.
-Asian, modern, and contemporary ceramics form additional important specialities.
+Over the past thirty years, the Museum’s collection has expanded its European holdings to include creamware, French faïence, and 19th-century ceramics with a focus on Minton and wares for the Canadian market.
+Additional important specialties include Asian, modern, and contemporary ceramics.

 The Gardiner Collects